-Note: This page is not intended to outline all internship policies and guidelines, but serves as a general source of information.
-For further information, please visit with your faculty internship coordinator.
+Note: This page is not intended to outline all internship policies and guidelines but serves as a general source of information.
+For further information, please visit your faculty internship coordinator.

-- All internship courses are for credit and a grade.
+- Internship courses are registered for academic credit and will receive a letter grade (not pass/fail).

-- Students must complete an end-of-experience evaluation for the University in order to receive a grade.
+- Students must complete an end-of-experience evaluation for the University.
 This is in addition to any evaluation or assignment given by your faculty internship coordinator.

 - Door-to-door sales